-If you’ve caught yourself a Wobster throw it into a Crock Pot with one Butter, two sticks or two honey, what does it all make?
+If you’ve caught yourself a Wobster throw it into a Crock Pot with one Butter, two Twigs or two Honey, what does it all make?
 Lobster Dinner, which restores 50 Sanity, 60 Health, and 37.5 Hunger.
 Not bad for food, eh?

 You can also make Caviar when you get your hands on Roe, Vegetables and Filler.